RaresAnghel08/rmi-website/content/contest/problems.md

 [Weirdtree (EN, BG, DE, HE, HU, IT, RO, RU, UK)](/statements_weirdtree.zip)

-The editorial, official solutions, testcases, graders and other extras can be found in [solutions and editorial](/contest/solutions).
+The editorial, official solutions, contestants' solutions, testcases, graders and other extras can be found in [solutions and editorial](/contest/solutions).